vindignia/KineticMC_Fe4_on_superconductor/README.md

 To execute the program type
 > ./Fe4

-It is compatible with the GNU Fortran (GCC) 8.1.0 (or later versions) and uses the lapack libraries.
+The project is compatible with the GNU Fortran (GCC) 8.1.0 (or later versions) and uses the lapack libraries.

 The names of output files can be defined in the "FileNamesModule.f90".
 Computation parameters can be set in the module "ParametersModule.f90".